Alcohol and Drug Abuse Institute (ADAI) Small Research Grants – mid-March / mid-October

 This award encourages the development and support of collaborations between academic and community investigators.
 Up to $20,000 (over 1-year) is available to UW faculty who are engaged in work that enhances or implements sustainable health programs in community settings.
 Special consideration is given to teams that acquire matching funds.
 More details available here.

-Population Health Initiative Pilot Research Grants – January 31, 2020
+Population Health Initiative Pilot Research Grants – deadlines vary by grant type

 Provost’s Bridge Funding Program – November 1 / May 1